 If you tend to save things on the cloud and rarely download any music, videos or general large files, 64GB will suffice.
 However, for most people, a minimum of 128GB will be a necessity.

-The bigger question is whether its worth considering the 256 or 512GB options we're seeing these days...and in most cases, it's not worth it.
+The bigger question is whether its worth considering the 256 or 512GB options we're seeing these days, and even sometimes a 1TB option!
+In most cases, it's not worth it.

 Unless you're downloading an entire library of Kindle books, hoarding Spotify playlists and trying to have the entirety of Netflix at your fingertips, these larger options just aren't worth the additional costs.